Kates automatic flow control valve instrumental in maintaining critical nitrogen oxide levels

 The Kates FC valve replaced several different control valves, none of which could compare to the control of the Kates unit.

-Main reason for choosing Kates:
+The main reason for choosing Kates:

 The Kates unit offered precise flow control under varying pressure and flow ranges.
 The Kates recommended filter kept the contaminant size in the de-mineralized water or condensate well within the necessary range.